 Mammography is the best tool doctors have to screen healthy women for breast cancer, as it has been shown to lower deaths from the disease.
-Like any medical test, mammography involves risks, such as additional testing and anxiety if the test falsely shows a suspicious finding; this is called a false-positive.
-Up to 10% to 15% of the time, mammography will not show an existing cancer, called a false-negative result.
+Like any medical test, mammography involves risks, such as additional testing and anxiety if the test falsely shows a suspicious finding; this is called a "false-positive" result.
+Up to 10% to 15% of the time, mammography will not show an existing cancer, called a "false-negative" result.

 Digital mammography may be better able to find breast cancers, particularly in women with dense breasts.
 A newer type of mammogram is called tomosynthesis or 3D mammography.
 It may improve the ability to find small cancers and reduce the need to repeat tests due to false-positives.
 This method is approved by the FDA, though research on it is ongoing.

 Other ways to examine the breasts, such as ultrasound and magnetic resonance imaging (MRI), are not regularly used to screen for breast cancer in many women.
 But, these tests may be helpful for women with a very high risk of breast cancer, those with dense breast tissue, or when a lump or mass is found during a breast examination.
 The use of ultrasound for screening is controversial because it has a high false-positive rate.
 This means that the test often wrongly identifies potential cancers.

 According to the American Cancer Society (ACS), women with BRCA gene mutations, prior radiation therapy to the chest, or a very strong family history for breast cancer should consider mammography and MRI each year, sometimes 6 months apart between the tests.

 Women at moderate risk of breast cancer, for example, those with precancerous changes on a biopsy, can talk with the doctor about whether MRI screening should be considered.